neiljaiswal/BambooCardCurrencyConverterAPI/README.md

 # BambooCard Currency Converter API

 This is a currency converter API built using ASP.NET Core.
-It uses the Frankfurter API to provide exchange rates and allows for currency conversions.
+It leverages the Frankfurter API to provide exchange rates and allows for currency conversions.

 ## Requirements